go-gl/mathgl/README.md

 MathGL
 ======

-This is a Go matrix and vector math library intended for Open GL graphics capabilities.
+This is a Go matrix and vector math library intended to ease Open GL graphics computations (especially since GLRotate and so on have become deprecated with OpenGL 3+).
 Hopefully to one day be good enough for inclusion with go-gl.
 Feedback is very welcome, especially API improvements, and pull requests are welcome.
 Benchmarks, more test cases, and example code (probably something like following an OpenGL tutorial) are definitely needed.

 # Documentation